 Following a protocol stream applies a display filter which selects all the packets in the current stream.
 Some people open the “Follow TCP Stream” dialog and immediately close it as a quick way to isolate a particular stream.
 Closing the dialog with the “Back” button will reset the display filter if this behavior is not desired.

 The stream content is displayed in the same sequence as it appeared on the network.
-Traffic from A to B is marked in red, while traffic from B to A is marked in blue.
-If you like, you can change these colors in the “Font and Colors” page in the “Preferences” dialog.
+Non-printable characters are replaced by dots.
+Traffic from the client to the server is colored red, while traffic from the server to the client is colored blue.
+These colors can be changed by opening→ and under → , selecting different colors for the and options.

 The stream content won’t be updated while doing a live capture.
 To get the latest content you’ll have to reopen the dialog.